Most Holy Father,

 As Bishop of Liège, I present to Your Holiness the figure of Sister Eugénie Joubert, contemplative and catechist.

-Born in Yssingeaux, not far from the shrine of Notre Dame du Puy en Velay on 11 February 1876, Eugénie was introduced to prayer and a generous love of the poor by her mother from an early age.
-Advised by Father Rabussier, in 1895 she joined the new congregation set up in Le Puy by Mother Melin.
+Born in Yssingeaux, not far from the shrine of Notre Dame of Le-Puy-en-Velay on 11 February 1876, Eugénie was introduced to prayer and a generous love of the poor by her mother from an early age.
+In 1895, advised by Father Rabussier, she joined the new congregation set up in Le-Puy by Mother Melin.

 The spirituality of the Sisters of the Holy Family of the Sacred Heart is centred on devotion to the Heart of Jesus as the guide of their religious community, following the example of Nazareth.